In this picture, I had just finished running a 10k, 400 meters, a mile, and marathon for a total of 33 miles of hard running all on one day.

 I think about the story of the person who helps lift the car off their son to save his life in a crisis.
 This is an extreme example of what I am talking about, but it illustrates there is more inside of a person than typically meets the eye.

-When the going gets tough, our unique motivation helps us push through the barriers to our goals.
+Our unique motivation helps us push through the barriers to our goals when the going gets tough.

 One size fits all thinking in the mental realm does not work long-term, just like giving the same generic physical training workouts to all runners won't work well over the long run.
 We must have unique motivations in the mental realm that carry us to the finish line.

 I have never shared one of my primary motivators for running in the Original Ultimate Runner Competition before because it is hard to communicate the impacts this reason had on me during the competition.
-Not wanting to let one person down drove a lot of what happened that day.
+Not wanting to let one person down drove much of what happened that day.

 I hope the example resonates with a person or two to help them find their meaningful motivations for not just running but for other much more important aspects of life.